Information For Health Professionals

 It is impossible that all ingredients in all brands of e-liquid will be well-tolerated by all individuals.
 The most likely problems that may be encountered are minor lung irritation issues that can be resolved by changing to a brand with a different ingredient profile.
 Some individuals may tolerate glycerine as the excipient better than propylene glycol, and some vice-versa.
 Some individuals may not tolerate some flavourings.

 Smoking dependence is a complex habit with multiple factors contributing to the dependence profile, which varies between individuals.
 As far as the active tobacco alkaloids are concerned, nicotine is the most likely to cause dependence but others are certainly involved for some individuals.
-If a smoker still experiences cravings even when consuming a high strength of nicotine when using an e-cigarette, with all factors therefore seemingly well-replicated, and (importantly) a blood plasma nicotine test shows a sufficient level of nicotine (which we would judge to be at least 15ng/ml for reasonable efficacy), then clearly we are missing something.
+If a smoker still experiences cravings even when consuming a high strength of nicotine when using an e-cigarette, with all factors therefore seemingly well-replicated, and (importantly) a blood plasma nicotine test shows a sufficient level of nicotine (which we would judge to be at least 10ng/ml for reasonable efficacy), then clearly we are missing something.
 This occurs in a percentage of smokers attempting to switch.
-This missing component has been shown to be the other WTAs in tobacco, the whole tobacco alkaloids nornicotine, anabasine, anatabine, and myosmine.
-Adding Snus to the equation removes such cravings as Snus is a whole tobacco product.
+This missing component has often been shown to be the other WTAs in tobacco, the whole tobacco alkaloids nornicotine, anabasine, anatabine, and myosmine because adding Snus to the equation removes such cravings (since Snus is a whole tobacco product).
 Another method is to use a liquid refill that contains such WTAs, of which there are two brands currently, and many more will become available.

 3. The commonly-available mini e-cigarette